• Skip to primary navigation

 • 1 cup water

-• 1 tsp ajwain / carom seeds, optional
+• 1 teaspoon ajwain / carom seeds, optional

-• 4 tbsp kasuri methi / dried fenugreek leaves
+• 4 tablespoon kasuri methi / dried fenugreek leaves

 • 2 cups sunflower / grape seed oil, for deep frying